Edge states and persistent current in a PT-symmetric extended Su-Schrieffer-Heeger model with generic boundary conditions: Introduction

 \item {\bf Edge States}: The edge states are studied for HGBC and NGBC, except for the PBC.
 We obtain analytic expressions for the edge states in the case of OBC for vanishing NNN interaction.
 The study on edge states for non-vanishing NNN interaction involves roots of a quartic equation which leads to cumbersome expressions, and evades a simple closed-form analytic expression.
 We study edge states numerically for non-vanishing NNN interaction, and show that edge states in the topologically trivial region appear only when the strength of the loss-gain term is greater than the modulus of the difference between the intercell and intracell hopping strengths.
 The edge states in the topologically nontrivial region appear up to a critical value of the strength of the NNN interaction and vanishes beyond this critical value.
 In general, the NNN interaction, the loss-gain and the boundary terms play crucial role in the creation and destruction of edge states for the GBC.
 The appearance of the eigenstates with pair of imaginary eigenvalues is a signature of edge states, which is independently confirmed by computing the IPR.
 The modulus of the wave-function of the edge states is also plotted as a function of cite index to see whether or not they are symmetrically localized between the two edges.

 \end{itemize}

 The paper is organized as follows.
 The generalized Hamiltonian is introduced in Sec.
 II.
 The boundary conditions and symmetry of the system are discussed in this section.
 The Sec.
 III deals with the system with PBC \textemdash the spectra, the band-structure the and persistent current are discussed in sections III.A, III.B and III.C, respectively.
 The study of the Hamiltonian under GBC is contained in Sec.
 IV.
+A class of exactly solvable SSH models with vanishing NNN interaction and under the GBC are presented in Sec.
+IV.A and IV.B.
 The analytic and numerical results concerning edge states and spectra for OBC are presented in Sec.
-IV.A.
-The numerical results on the eigenspectra, edge states and persistent current for the case of HGBC and NGBC are discussed in sections IV.B.1 and IV.B.2, respectively.
+IV.C.
+The numerical results on the eigenspectra, edge states and persistent current for the case of HGBC and NGBC are discussed in sections IV.D.1 and IV.D.2, respectively.
 Finally, the obtained results are summarized with future outlook in Sec.
-V. The Appendix contains condition for the existence of edge states under the GBC for the case when intracell hopping strength vanishes.
+V. The Appendix A contains consistency condition for the existence of eigenstates under the GBC for the case when intracell hopping strength vanishes.
+In Appendix B, the nature of some trivial solutions which do not span the Hilbert space under a class of GBC are discussed.
+The derivation of exact eigenstates for the AHBC are given in Appendix C.